Rapper 50 Cent, Who Bragged About Owning Bitcoin, Now Denies It

 The documents state that he did receive some of the currency, but that a third party company handled the transaction and that it was converted immediately into U.S. dollars.

 As Coindesk reports, the filing suggests that the number of bitcoin received for the album was far fewer than the 700 reported by TMZ.
-Based on print-outs included in the court papers, TechCrunch estimates that 50 Cent may have received only about 6 or 7 bitcoins in 2014.
+Based on printouts included in the court papers, TechCrunch estimates that 50 Cent may have received only about six or seven bitcoins in 2014.

 As part of the filing, the artist himself claimed that he did not dispute the TMZ report because, "As a general matter, so long as a press story is not irreparably damaging to my image or brand, I usually do not feel the need to publicly deny the reporting."